sal55/langs/pcl8.md

 * A 'Vector' is reserved for the short-vectors used in SIMD-style instructions and registers.
 But I don't do anything with these yet since none of my HLLs support such types.

+While this type system is PCL's, my front end build on top it.
+(Otherwise there is the problem that there are different denotations for an 'i64' type for example, in front and back ends.)

+Note there is no type defining a machine address or pointer; an ordinary unsigned integer is used.
+Usually the front end define an alias for that, which is usually `u64` for 64-bit targets, amnd 'u16' for the Z80 target.

 #### Platform ABI

 I have tried to make it so what whoever/whatever generated the IL, does not need to know how the ABI works, and can assume a pure stack machine where everyhing is passed by value.
 That would be the headache of the backend.

 But as noted above, there is currently some leakage.

-Also, there is the existence of of SETCALL/SETARG hint instructions, to specifically simply the backend's job for ABIs like Win64 and SYS V.
+For example the existence of of SETCALL/SETARG hint instructions, to simplify the backend's job for ABIs like Win64 and SYS V.

-(SYS V for ARM64 is particularly complex, requiring even more hinting, which lead to me abandoning that target.
-If I revisit it, I might use by own ABI and only use the official one for the FFI.)
+(SYS V for ARM64 is particularly complex, requiring even more hinting, which lead to me abandoning that target.)

-#### STARTMX/RESETMX/ENDMX
+#### Startmx/Resetmx/Endmx

 These are necessary hints used when one of several paths is taken to evaluate some result.
 For example, this is a 2-way example:
 ````